 The best season to visit Kyoto

 Now we’ll introduce the best seasonal information.
-You can visit Kyoto anytime of the year, but we recommend 2 seasons especially – would you like to know the reasons?
+You can visit Kyoto any time of the year, but we recommend 2 seasons especially – would you like to know the reasons?

-The reason why we recommend visiting Kyoto in the Spring is because to the Sakura (cherry blossoms – Japan’s national flower).
+The reason why we recommend visiting Kyoto in the Spring is that to the Sakura (cherry blossoms – Japan’s national flower).
 All Japanese people are obsessed with Sakura due to its beauty, but also as a symbol of faith, nobleness, and the enduring expression of life – death and renewal.

 There are many Sakura spots with historical buildings in Kyoto that you will amaze and astound you.

-It does depend on the weather, but usually Sakura would be full bloom from the end of March to the beginning of April in Kyoto.
+It does depend on the weather, but usually, Sakura would be full bloom from the end of March to the beginning of April in Kyoto.